Node 4 News from around UIT

 IT governance roundup

-The Enterprise Web Advisory Council and Teaching and Learning Portfolio met in February.
+The Architecture and New Technology Committee, Strategic Information Technology Committee, and Teaching and Learning Portfolio met in March.

 -